PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 In the context of Geneva and hand transplants, Mary Shelley and the monster that appeared to her in a dream come to mind.
 Here’s how Shelley described her dream:

-“I saw the pale student of unhallowed arts kneeling beside the thing he had put together.
+"I saw the pale student of unhallowed arts kneeling beside the thing he had put together.
 I saw the hideous phantom in human form, and then, after the application of some powerful engine, signs of life appeared in it, and it stirred with an uneasy, half-vital motion.
-Frightful it must be; for supremely frightful would be the effect of any human endeavor to mock the stupendous mechanism of the Creator of the world.”
+Frightful it must be; for supremely frightful would be the effect of any human endeavor to mock the stupendous mechanism of the Creator of the world."

 The influence of *Frankenstein* is hard to overestimate, as just over 104 years later, in a parody of Mary’s novel, H.P.
 Lovecraft wrote *Herbert West–Reanimator*, which became a template for the first zombies.